This post may contain affiliate links. Read our disclaimer.

 Savory Mashed Sweet Potatoes give traditional mashed potatoes a run for their money!
-They're made with only four ingredients and are super creamy, dairy free and Paleo+Whole30-approved.
+They're made with only four ingredients and are super creamy and Paleo+Whole30-approved.

 Guess what?
 These savory mashed sweet potatoes are my NEW favorite way to make my favorite starchy vegetable.
 If you love traditional mashed potatoes, I have a feeling you'll like this version even more!